 Randy S. Feldbruegge born 1/7/1959

-To send flowers in memory of Randy S. Feldbruegge, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Randy S. Feldbruegge, please visit our Heartfelt Sympathies Store.

 He went home with the Lord 3/27/2019